JOB SHADOW PROGRAM

 TIMES HAVE CHANGED

-The past few months have brought sweeping changes to the way we all operate.
-Though some aspects remain consistent, the dangers of covid-19 and highlighted racial inequities have driven us to connect in ways that are both new and different.
+The past year has brought sweeping changes to the way we all operate.
+Though some aspects remain consistent, the dangers of Covid-19 and highlighted racial inequities are still driving us to connect in ways that are both new and different.
 Since its inception, CERM's Job Shadow Program has been connecting and preparing young people to face the ever-changing A/E/C industry landscape.

 OUR MISSION REMAINS THE SAME